mc-carlessi/MySQL-Essential-Bootcamp-2024/addendum-troubleshooting/addendum-troubleshooting.md

     Then retry the ssh connection.

+## Trouble 2: MySQL Enterprise Monitor connection settings missing "Host address and port fields must not be empty.
+(U0348)"

+There is a bug in MySQL Enterprise Monitor interface during the configuration of new instances.
+In you receive the error "Host address and port fields must not be empty.
+(U0348)", follow these steps to add the instance case you are using powershell and you receive an error like

+1.

 ## Acknowledgements
 * **Author** - Marco Carlessi, Principal Sales Consultant
 * **Contributors** -  Perside Foster, MySQL Solution Engineering, Selena Sánchez, MySQL Solutions Engineer